grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 	7. Life goal
 5. Roll on the rumour table for an important event in your past.
 6. You have <vellum-dice animation>1d10-7</vellum-dice> (ignore negatives) close friends or relationships:
-	1. There is a 2-in-6 chance each friend or relationship is a notable NPC, or related to one.
+	1. There is a 2-in-6 (<vellum-dice animation hidedice>1d6</vellum-dice>) chance each friend or relationship is a notable NPC, or related to one.
 	2. Otherwise, roll on the spark table for each.
 7. You have <vellum-dice animation>1d10-7</vellum-dice> (ignore negatives) enemies:
 	1. There is a 2-in-6 (<vellum-dice animation hidedice>1d6</vellum-dice>) chance each enemy is a notable NPC, or related to one.